 In some cases, a patient already receiving citalopram therapy may require urgent treatment with linezolid or intravenous methylene blue.
-If acceptable alternatives to linezolid or intravenous methylene blue treatment are not available and the potential benefits of linezolid or intravenous methylene blue treatment are judged are not available and the potential beneficial of inflavion on inflavion on inflavion on inflavion of inflavi
+If acceptable alternatives to linezolid or intravenous methylene blue treatment are not available and the potential benefits of linezolid or intravenous methylene blue treatment are judged to outweigh the risks of serotonin syndrome in a particular patient, citalopram should be stopped promptly, and linezolid or intravenous methylene blue can be administered.
+The patient should be monitored for symptoms of serotonin syndrome for 2 weeks or until 24 hours after the last dose of linezolid or intravenous methylene blue, whichever comes first.
+Therapy with citalopram may be resumed 24 hours after the last dose of linezolid or intravenous methylene blue.

 The risk of administering methylene blue by non-intravenous routes (such as oral tablets or by local injection) or in intravenous doses much lower than 1 mg/kg with citalopram is unclear.
-The clinician should, nevertheles be aware of the possibility of emergent symptoms of serotonin syndrome with such use (see WARNINGS)
+The clinician should, nevertheless, be aware of the possibility of emergent symptoms of serotonin syndrome with such use (see WARNINGS).